python/mypy/docs/source/kinds_of_types.rst

 callable types, but sometimes this isn't quite enough.
 Mypy recognizes a special form ``Callable[..., T]`` (with a literal ``...``) which can be used in less typical cases.
-It is compatible with arbitrary callable objects that return a type compatible with ``T``, independend of the number, types or kinds of arguments.
+It is compatible with arbitrary callable objects that return a type compatible with ``T``, independent of the number, types or kinds of arguments.
 Mypy lets you call such callable values with arbitrary arguments, without any checking -- in this respect they are treated similar to a ``(*args: Any, **kwargs: